jonaskaz/comprobo-warmup/README.md

 ### Strategy

 ## Person Follower
 The goal of the person follower is to direct a robot to follow a person as they walk and move away from the robot.
 This behavior should keep the robot at a specified distance from the person and stop when there is not a person detected.
-Lidar scan data is used to

 ### Diagram